TheCloudTheory/arm-estimator/README.md

 This is especially useful when using estimation output as input for another command or process.

 ## Known limitations
-ARM Cost Estimator is currently in `beta` development phase meaning there're no guarantees for stable interface and some features are still in design or planning phase.
+ACE is currently in `beta` development phase meaning there're no guarantees for stable interface and some features are still in design or planning phase.
 The main limitations as for now are:
 * You can use the project only with a resource group as deployment scope
 * Some services are in TBD state (see below for more information)
 * There's no possibility to define custom usage patterns so some metrics (mainly those described as price per second / hour / day) are projected for full month